jackos/gobooksite/src/tooling/cmds.md

 ```

 ## Go vet
-Passing wrong numbers of paramteres, assigning values that are never used etc
+Passing wrong numbers of parameters, assigning values that are never used etc
 ```fish
 go vet ./...
 ```